jupyter/nbconvert/docs/source/execute_api.rst

     ep = ExecutePreprocessor(timeout=600, kernel_name='python3')

-We specified two (optional) arguments ``timeout`` and ``kernel_name``, which define respectively the execution timeout and the execution kernel.
+We specified two (optional) arguments ``timeout`` and ``kernel_name``, which define respectively the cell execution timeout and the execution kernel.

     The option to specify **kernel_name** is new in nbconvert 4.2.
     When not specified or when using nbconvert <4.2,